risk-first/website/thinking/Consider-Payoff.md

 ![UAT or Go Live: where will you end up?](../images/generated/introduction/risk_landscape_3_moves.png)

 The diagram above shows our decision as _moves on the [Risk Landscape](../thinking/Glossary.md#risk-landscape)_.
 Whether you "Go Live" first, or "UAT" first makes a difference to where you will end up.
 Is there a further action you can take to get you from the "Dead End" to the "Goal"?
 Perhaps.

-## Failure

-So, when we talk about a project "failing", what do we mean?

-Usually, we mean we've failed to achieve a goal, and since _goals are risks_, it is simply the scenario where we are overwhelmed by [Attendant Risks](../thinking/Glossary.md#attendant-risk): there is _no_ action to take that has a good-enough [Payoff](../thinking/Glossary.md#payoff) to get us out of our hole.

-## "Upside Risk"

-"Upside Risk" isn't a commonly used term:  industry tends to prefer "value", as in "Is this a value-add project?".
-There is plenty of theory surrounding **Value**, such as Porter's [Value Chain](https://en.wikipedia.org/wiki/Value_chain) and [Net Present Value](https://en.wikipedia.org/wiki/Net_present_value).
-This is all fine so long as we remember:

- - **The probability of [Payoff](../thinking/Glossary.md#payoff) is risky**.
-Since the value is created in the future, we can't be certain about it happening - we should never consider it a done-deal.  **Future Value** is always at risk.
-In finance, for example, we account for this in our future cash-flows by discounting them according to the risk of default.
- - **The Payoff amount is risky**.
-Additionally, whereas in a financial transaction (like a loan, say), we might know the size of a future payment, in IT projects we can rarely be sure that they will deliver a certain return.
-On some fixed-contract projects this sometimes is not true: there may be a date when the payment-for-delivery gets made, but mostly we'll be expecting an uncertain Payoff.
- - Humans tend to be optimists (especially when there are lots of [Hidden Risks](../thinking/Glossary.md#hidden-risk)), hence our focus on Downside Risk.
-Sometimes though, it's good to stand back and look at a scenario and think:  am I capturing all the Upside Risk here?

 ## What To Do?

-As a concept, payoff is made more tricky because often the actions you take might depend on one another, and the payoff might not be immediate.
+As a concept, payoff is made more tricky because often the actions you take might depend on each other, and the payoff might not be immediate.

 So, first things first, you need to make sure you're [Tracking Risk](Track-Risk.md) properly.